paldepind/synceddb/README.md

 Main features
 --------
-* No new abstractions on top of IndexedDB.
-It exposes the same raw power and performane but through a significantly more convenient API.
+* No additional abstractions on top of IndexedDB.
+It exposes the same raw power and performane but through a significantly more convenient API
-* Compact declarative store and index definitions with automatic upgrades.
+* Compact declarative store and index definitions with automatic upgrades
 * Uses promises for all async operations — even inside IndexedDB transactions
-* Synchronizes data through WebSockets and sends only modifications to records down the wire.
+* Synchronizes data through WebSockets and sends only compact diffs down the wire.
 This makes the network usage light and efficient.
-* Simple but powerful conflict handling.
+* Makes it easy and intuitive to handle conflicts.
 * Simple and highly flexible backend.
 Bring your own server-side validations, authentication, authorization, etc. Plug in any database you like and store data any way you want alongside the format that SyncedDB uses internally.